 “I like this one better than that one”, or

 “this pale blue in the middle is nice”, or

 “that woman looks sad, she must be very lonely”

 She started to see the paintings as a story rather than an image and I started to do the same thing.
 We started making up our own stories of what was happening in the paintings we saw.
 It was by far the best experience I’ve ever had in a museum.

 Take some time to slow down and look at what you are looking at.
-It can be a bunch of paint brush strokes you’re looking at or people standing in line to get their coffee.
+It can be a bunch of paintbrush strokes you’re looking at or people standing in line to get their coffee.
 Looking at the things around the thing you are looking at can add to the experience in ways you won’t know until you try.
-Sometimes all it takes is a 5 year kid to point that out to you.
+Sometimes all it takes is a 5-year-old kid to point that out to you.

 Has anyone else ever had this experience or one like it?